lclarkmichalek/site/content/post/monitoring-queue.md

 ![topk-streams](/imgs/stash-deferred/topk-streams.png)

+I've expertly photoshopped out the stream names, as they're a wee bit sensitive, but you get the picture.

 I'm never 100% sure if this is worth it.
 There have been dashboards where I have displayed this metric, then removed it, and the re-added it.
 It's probably worth having, but looking at it for too long will turn it into a vanity metric.